-Having detected metal by a waveform change, the signal generated is amplified and filtered.
-The signal is then compared to a threshold determined by the size of metal that must be detected.
-When the signal exceeds this threshold, a "metal signal" is generated.
-Once this metal signal is generated, a secondary circuit analyzes the metal for its magnetic properties.
+Having detected metal by a waveform change, the signal generated is amplified and filtered through several stages.
+The signal is then compared to a set threshold determined by the size of metal that must be detected.
+When the signal exceeds this threshold, a metal signal is generated.
+In the 1260, once this metal signal is generated a secondary circuit is enabled which times the duration of the metal signal.
+Given a constant belt speed, the length of the piece can be determined.
+If this circuit determines that the tramp metal is shorter than programmed, it is allowed to pass with no alarm.

-If this secondary unit determines that the tramp metal is magnetic, it is allowed to pass the Detector with no alarm for subsequent removal by the magnetic separator.
-If the secondary circuit determines that the metal is non-magnetic, the metal signal triggers solid state relays which in turn switch the line voltage to the output alarm terminals.
-In addition, the Detector will activate the alarm terminals for metal too heavy for the magnetic separator to remove.
-Any metal larger than the preset oversize limit will trigger the alarm regardless of its magnetic properties.
-The Detector is influenced only by change.
+On the other hand, if the secondary circuit determines that the metal is sufficiently long, the metal signal is allowed to trigger the solid state relays at the appropriate time.
+These solid state relays in turn switch the line voltage to the output alarm terminals of the detector.
+Various combinations of alarm horns, belt stop relays, alarm beacons, etc., can then be actuated by these switched alarm outputs.

+In addition to this protection, the detector will also activate the alarm for any piece of tramp metal considered to be oversized.
+Such an oversized piece will trigger the alarm regardless of its length.

+The detector is influenced only by change.
 Therefore, stationary structural members, metal belt cords, symmetrical idlers and other objects which do not represent a moving mass to the field are not detected.
+Metal belt repair clips are passed by the unit with an optional clip detector sensor and inhibitor circuit which is properly adjusted to the clip signal.